UW will have nine home matches

 His first season at NDSU, Cuadrado guided the Bison to an 11-3-2 record which was a .750 winning percentage and the second highest in the history of Bison soccer.

-Cuadrado played college soccer at Northeastern Illinois University for two seasons before transferring to TCU, where he earned his bachelor's degree in marketing in 2000.
+Cuadrado played college soccer at Northeastern Illinois University for two seasons before transferring to TCU.
+He was a member of the Horned Frogs soccer program and earned his bachelor’s degree in marketing in 2000.